Fat Sick and Nearly Dead - a Joe Cross Film

 Fat Sick & Nearly Dead the documentary, has stood out in the year of 2011 to many health conscious folks looking to improve their overall health conditions.

-The making of this documentary was strategic, yet very effective at becoming another eye opener, about health issues overall for people, and especially for those of us who are just coming in contact with such useful information.
-Today's importance of exposing the awareness about vegetable juicing, and the organic vs processed food movement that's been brewing onward for some time, is beginning to spread everywhere with films like this, and to all walks of life it seems.
+The making of this documentary was strategic, yet very effective at becoming another eye opener, about health issues overall for people.
+Especially for those of us who are just coming in contact with such useful information.
+Today's importance of exposing the awareness about vegetable juicing, and the organic vs processed food movement that's been brewing onward for some time.
+Is beginning to spread everywhere with films like this, and to all walks of life it seems worldwide.

-The watching of this documentary, has brought up a great deal of controversy in many households across america, about the facts of eating unhealthy foods.
+This documentary has brought up a great deal of controversy in many households across America.
+Mostly due to people eating unhealthy foods that were being sold at various grocery stores and fast food restaurants.
 Fat Sick and Nearly Dead is a documentary about one guy, who truly learns that his health is rapidly deteriorating, and attributes such, to his poor eating habits of fast foods, and processed foods.
 It was created and produced by a man named Joe Cross, who is a native of the Australia.

 Why did he make this Documentary